myERP/interview-frontend/Core/README.md

 Example: reverse("hello world!"); => !dlrow olleh

-*Suggested effort: 10 minutes*
+*Suggested effort: 15 minutes*

 ## Exercise 5: Sort a list of employees

 Edit the `exercise5/exercise5.java` file and write in Java, a method which sort a list of employees.
 The employee must be sorted by name.

-*Suggested effort: 10 minutes*
+*Suggested effort: 15 minutes*

 ## Exercise 6: Removing duplicate elements from a List

-Edit the `exercise5/exercise6.java` file and write in Java, a method which removes all duplicate elements from a List.
+Edit the `exercise6/exercise6.java` file and write in Java, a method which removes all duplicate elements from a List.

 Example: List("a", "b", "b", "c", "d", "c", "e") => List("a", "b", "c", "d", "e")

+*Suggested effort: 15 minutes*

+## Exercise 7: MySQL requests

+Edit the `exercise7/exercise7.sql` file and write queries in MySQL.

-*Suggested effort: 10 minutes*
+*Suggested effort: 30 minutes*